barn doors for entertainment unit

 Before

 And here is the gorgeous “after” view!
-I am so in love with these barn doors that I’ve been daydreaming about places where I can add something like this in my house!
+I am so in love with this DIY barn door entertainment center that I’ve been daydreaming about places where I can add something like this in my house!
+Read on for our barn door entertainment center plans and tips.

 barn doors for entertainment unit

-Making the doors was pretty simple.
+Making the entertainment center barn doors was pretty simple.
 We purchased one 1/2 inch 4’x4′ plywood sheet and cut it to our desired size.
 For the planks, we purchased one box of ceder planks from the Home Depot.
 Each box contains six 6-ft planks.
-Tip: check the boxes before you buy to make sure you aren’t getting too many damaged planks in your package.
+Expert Tip: check the boxes before you buy to make sure you aren’t getting too many damaged planks in your package.

 We cut the planks to size and adhered them to the plywood using wood glue.
 We weighed the planks down with all sorts of things from our garage while they dried to ensure they set correctly (nice and tight to the plywood).
 Our planks didn’t go all the way to the right and left edges of the plywood, but that was ok because we would be adding some 1×4 trim around the edges, which would hide those “gaps.”